AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ## Troubleshooting {#troubleshooting}

-**The Measure tab is not visible**
+**The Measure tab is not visible or no campaigns appear in the Campaign ID dropdown**

-The [!UICONTROL Measure] tab only appears when campaign IDs have been discovered in your [!DNL AMC] instance.
-If the tab is not visible, create a new project to trigger a fresh discovery of campaigns and conversion events.
+Both symptoms indicate that campaign IDs have not yet been discovered in your [!DNL AMC] instance.
+Create a new project to trigger a fresh discovery of campaigns and conversion events.

-**No campaigns appear in the Campaign ID dropdown**

-Campaign IDs are populated by background queries that run when the project is created.
-If no campaigns are listed, create a new project to refresh the data.

 **Conversion events are unavailable and Attribution is grayed out**